larseggert/ietf-chair-may-delegate/draft-eggert-ietf-chair-may-delegate.md

 new IETF Chair.
 This process will likely take several weeks at best, during which time there is no defined stand-in for the IETF Chair.

+{:aside}
+> {{Section 7.1.1 of ?RFC8713}} currently prevents NomCom-ineligible IETF
+  participants from being signatories on recall petitions.
+This includes anyone serving in a NomCom-selected role.
+This could be an issue, since IESG, IAB and LLC Board members may be first-hand witnesses to reasons that would merit an IETF Chair recall, but they are currently unable to initiate one directly.

 ## Proposal

 This document proposes that in the case the IETF Chair becomes